lucaskern/ShineGame/readMe.txt

 	To switch to a new page, call this method Switcher.Switch(new <PageYouWant>())

+To make a new page or level
+	1. Project > Add User Control (NOT ADD PAGE)
+	2. Name it appropriately
+		Level1, Level2, etc.
+		Level1Riddle, Level2Riddle, etc

 Riddle page
 	every .1 seconds, the timer ticks, to line up audio